A cake that is good for you? Yes it is possible!

 YOU WILL NEED

-1/4 cup oil (I used rice bran oil, you could use another)
+1/4 cup oil (I use either coconut oil or rice bran oil, you could use another)

 1/4 cup butter melted (or use unsalted and add 1/2 teaspoon salt)